Interested how sophisticated algorithms can turn the same winter landscapes into realistic summer photos? Keep reading.

 - Conditional D model

-We would also like to share some samples of variations that happened during the image-to-image translation process.
-The most typical were the following:
+We would also like to share some samples of variations that happened during the training process.

 - Dataset manipulations and mixing

 - Image jitter, random mirroring, the number of epochs